elibroftw/blog.elijahlopez.ca/content/posts/uw-wlu-double-degree.md

   - WLU-based students should pay more attention to this course, as I noticed more of them struggle with the math courses than their UW counterparts
     - This does not mean imply UW students are smarter than WLU students
 - Be ready to wake up before 8 AM for the 9:30 AM classes
-  - Take into account transporation time
+  - Take into account transportation time
 - For BU 111, install the [Python Programming Language](https://python.org/download)
   - It's superior to the native calculator application [operators: +, -, /, // (integer divide), * (multiply)]
   - Take a look at [Number Crunching Automation](https://github.com/elibroftw/number-crunching-automation) for some useful functions